Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expanding the store footprint, enhancing the e-commerce platform, and improving the customer experience.
+Recent Initiatives: Recent initiatives include expansion of store network, enhancing the customer experience, and improving operational efficiencies.

 Summary